sparsick/ansible-docker-talk/README.md

 ### Docker Image Build with Ansible (docker-image-ansible)
 These examples shows how Ansible playbooks can reuse for Docke image builds.

-1. Go to the foler `docker-image-ansible`.
+1. Go to the folder `docker-image-ansible`.
 2. Run shell script `buildAll.sh` for building Docker images (tomcat.df and mysql.df) that include Ansible commands in `RUN`.
 3. Run shell script `runAll.sh` for running Docker container based on images tomcat.df and mysql.df.
 4. Run shell script `stop.sh` for stopping the container.
-5. Call `docker-compose up` for running the Docker container based on Docker images (see `docker-compose.yml`).
+5. Call `docker-compose up` for running the Docker container based on Docker images built with Ansible (see `docker-compose.yml`).
-6. Call `docker-compose -f docker-compose-build.yml up` for running the Docker container based on Dockerfiles (see `docker-compose-build.yml`).
+6. Call `docker-compose -f docker-compose-build.yml up` for running the Docker container based on Dockerfiles with Ansible playbooks (see `docker-compose-build.yml`)

+After starting the containers, the demo webapplication is available on http://localhost:8080/demo.

 ### Docker Image Lifecycle with Ansible (docker-image-lifecycle)